Noel Newton Nethersole: Cricket career

 Nethersole did not play cricket for the university team during his time at Oxford, preferring to concentrate on his studies, but he played five Minor Counties Championship matches for Oxfordshire in the 1926 season, batting in the middle order and opening the bowling.
 Oxfordshire finished second.

-He made his first-class debut for Jamaica in 1926–27, opening the bowling and batting in the lower order in a match against L.H.
+Nethersole made his first-class debut for Jamaica in 1926–27, opening the bowling and batting in the lower order in a match against L.H.
 Tennyson's XI.
 His first wicket was that of Percy Fender.
 In 1927–28 he was one of the players invited to Barbados to play a series of trial matches to help the West Indies selectors choose the team to make West Indies' first Test tour of England in 1928.
 His performances were moderate, and he was not chosen to tour.
 Later in the season he made his highest first-class score, 71, batting at number eight in Jamaica's victory over L.H.
 Tennyson's XI.
 He captained Jamaica in all eight of their first-class matches from 1931–32 to 1938, for two wins, one loss and five draws.

-He was a member of the West Indies Cricket Board of Control from 1939 to 1955, also serving during this period as the Jamaican team's manager and a West Indian selector.
+Nethersole was a member of the West Indies Cricket Board of Control from 1939 to 1955, also serving during this period as the Jamaican team's manager and a West Indian selector.
 He "wage[d] a single-handed battle" for the appointment of George Headley as West Indies captain for the series against England in 1947–48; until then no non-white player had captained the Test side.
 Headley captained West Indies in the First Test of the series.